Wildfire Prevention and Education

 Defensible Space Displays

-The Winnemucca District has two defensible space displays.
-One is located in McDermitt in front of the flying “A” motel.
-This display is a model scale home showcasing some of the options available for protecting your home from wildfires.
-The Winnemucca Community Garden is home to the Smokey House.
-Smokey’s house in the garden showcases defensible space, keeping your above ground propane tank free of weeds and surrounded by gravel as well as place Smokey is often spotted in Winnemucca.
+The Winnemucca District has a defensible space display located at the Winnemucca Community Garden.
+Smokey’s house in the garden showcases defensible space, keeping your above ground propane tank free of weeds, lawn mowed, and surrounded by gravel as well as the place Smokey is often spotted in Winnemucca.
 When visiting the Smokey House make sure to look in his mail box for information and fun activities.